bhavyabgada/DockerLAMPLaravel/README.md

 If you encounter issues with logging in or managing users, ensure the Docker containers are running properly and the database migrations were executed correctly as detailed in the installation steps.

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Bhavya Bipin Gada**

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details